sam-harold/nutrietary_geminiai_dietary_planner/README.md

-# 🥗 Nutrietary - AI Dietary Planner
+# Nutrietary - Gemini-based AI Dietary Planner

 This repository contains the full-stack codebase for [Nutrietary](https://samhrld-collab.github.io/nutrietary_ai_dietary_planner/), an AI-powered dietary planner.
 The project is organized into two main parts: a backend API built with Flask and a frontend web application using Vite + React.js.